jjpatino-byte/Dual_Quaternion_Path_Planning_for_-a_-UR10_Manipulator/README.md

 # Dual_Quaternion_Path_Planning_for_-a_-UR10_Manipulator
 This project gets the inverse kinematics (joint space) for a UR10 manipulator, based on a group of cartesian coordinates in the cartesian space.
 The cartesian coordinates are gotten by using a dual quaternion interpolation, or also known as Sclerp (Screw Linear Interpolation).
+Also, you will be able to compare the Sclerp method with a quintic interpolation, which was not developed entirely by the owner of this repository, but by the Prof. Peter Corke.
+You can choose the "No RoboDK" file in case you did not want to have a simulation in the RoboDK software.
 Check the .docx file for more information.